 8.36.32 Prior to enrollment in the portfolio development course, students shall be advised on the basis of an interview as to the likelihood of earning credit for knowledge gained through their non-collegiate experiences.

 8.36.33 The maximum number of credits which may usually be earned shall be fifteen.
 In exceptional situations, more credits may be earned, but under no circumstances shall students earn more than 30 credits.
 In the official description of credit for prior learning, as well as during the advising process, students shall be informed on national, state, and URI averages for credit earned for non-collegiate prior learning experiences.

 8.36.34 The faculty member(s) selected to evaluate the portfolio shall recommend whether or not credit is to be given and the number of credits to be awarded.
-The appropriate department chairperson shall review the award and if s/he concurs, sign and return it to the Academic Programs Office at the Alan Shawn Feinstein College of Continuing Education.
-The Alan Shawn Feinstein College of Continuing Education will notify the Director of Enrollment Services.
-The faculty member(s) shall be compensated for the review.
+The appropriate department chairperson shall review the award, and if in agreement with the recommendation, shall sign and return it to the Academic Programs Office at the Alan Shawn Feinstein College of Education and Professional Studies.
+The Alan Shawn Feinstein College of Education and Professional Studies will notify the Director of Enrollment Services.
+The faculty member(s) shall be compensated for the review. #21-22-6

 8.36.35 Credit for knowledge gained for prior learning experiences shall be allocated as: a) equivalent to an existing course (e.g. WRT 104); b) comparable to a department offering (e.g. COM 2XX); or c) comparable to a university course not offered at the University of Rhode Island (e.g. Social Work, XXX XXX).
 Credits awarded by Rhode Island College and the Community College of Rhode Island for prior learning which are not equivalent to the University of Rhode Island courses shall be accepted as transfer credit.